NetApp-openstack-dev/openstack-docs/source/cinder/examples/openstack_command_line/section_cinder-cli.rst

 Cinder Manage Usage
 -------------------

-In this section we import a Data ONTAP iSCSI LUN by specifying it by name or UUID.
+In this section we import an ONTAP iSCSI LUN by specifying it by name or UUID.

 ::